vvaz/beiramar/wp-content/plugins/oauth2-provider/readme.txt

 = Other Information =

+* NOTE: As of 3.0.0, there are no backward compatibility for any version older than 3.0.0
 * NOTE: Due to IIS's inability play nice, WP OAuth Server may work but is very limited for Windows OS.

 = Support =